ESCOMP/HEMCO_CESM/README.md

 ### Configuration files
 ...are available in the [HEMCO_CESM_configs](https://github.com/jimmielin/HEMCO_CESM_configs) repository with [instructions on how to translate GEOS-Chem emission species to CAM-chem](https://github.com/jimmielin/HEMCO_CESM_configs/blob/master/CAM-Chem/Mapping_Process.md).

+### Contribution Guide/Branches
+* `main` will always represent the latest code merged into `cam_development`.
+* `development` is the development trunk, where latest code and features are available but not yet available in `cam_development`.
+Releases are tagged from this branch.
+* `dev/*` are feature branches where development happens.
+The contents of these branches are submitted to `development` via pull requests.

+Releases are named in the format `hemco-cesmX_Y_Z_hemco3_9_0` where `X.Y.Z` is the semantic versioning of the HEMCO-CESM **interface** release (See `CHANGELOG.md`) and the suffix is the accompanying HEMCO version.
+* `X` represents breaking, backwards-incompatible changes.
+* `Y` represents backwards-compatible major releases.
+* `Z` represents backwards-compatible bug fixes, including minor releases with changes only in the HEMCO external.

 ## License
 ```
 Copyright (c) 2019-2024, Haipeng Lin and Harvard University Atmospheric Chemistry Modeling Group.